grumpyjames/birding-almanac/features/a-200-bird-year/part-16-pulborough-brooks.md

 this year.

-The group tarries in the Nightingale area on the way back to the visitor centre; I plough on; I've exhausted my food supply and these people don't deserve to have to cope with a hungry AB1.
+The group tarries in the Nightingale area on the way back to the visitor centre; I plough on; I'm running on vapours - these people don't deserve to have to cope with a hungry AB1.
 A chocolate brownie and a coffee later and I am restored.